novonordisk-research/ProcessOptimizer/examples/new_examples/new_examples.md

 ## Main storyline

 1. Gold exists, find it starting with an arbitrary point.
-2. Latin Hypercube Sampling
+2. Latin Hypercube Sampling (this is done by default, do we have to mention it?)
 3. "Good enough" found during initialisation
 4. batch vs. single opt.ask()
-6. Noise
+5. Noise
-7. Explore vs. exploit (Gold Diggerson vs. Map Drawson)
+6. Explore vs. exploit (Gold Diggerson vs. Map Drawson)
-8. Plots (more about ALL of the plots)
+7. Plots (more about ALL of the plots)
+8. Uncertainty
 9. When to stop?

 ## Categorical